CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

-# SPF validation
+# SPF email validation - a brief introduction

-If you send email through SMTPeter, you must make sure that you set up SPF records in your DNS.
-Luckily, the SMTPeter dashboard has tools to help you.
-You can simply follow the recommendations that come with [sender domains](sender-domains).
-If you set up a sender domain, the dashboard give you precise instructions on how to set up your DNS records, including the SPF records.
+Ever since email became commonplace for everyday communication, spammers and crooks have taken advantage of the medium to try to lure people into buying certain pills or to kindly ask if they can stash millions on behalve of a deceased Nigerian princess.
+Especially with phishing emails, these culprits use forged sender addresses to make it look like a legit email, for instance from your credit card company.
+To prevent that these emails actually reach your inbox, various tools have been developed over the years.
+SPF is one of them.

-This article is intended for advanced users who want to have background information about SPF, or who want to control the SPF records that are created by us.
+This aricle is intended for users who want to have background information about SPF, or who want to control the SPF records that are created by us.
+If you want to set up SPF with your sender domain, please follow the instructions on our article about [setting up sender domains with SMTPeter](sender-domains).

 ## What is SPF?